Exergetic Port-Hamiltonian Systems Modeling Language: Introduction

 \subsection{How?}

-Expressions in the graphical syntax are called interconnection patterns because a pattern specifies how a composite system can be formed through a power-preserving interconnection of subsystems. \Cref{fig:kin_colored} shows an example from fluid dynamics.
+Expressions in the graphical syntax are called interconnection patterns, since such a pattern specifies how a composite system is formed through a power-preserving interconnection of subsystems. \Cref{fig:kin_colored} shows an example from fluid dynamics, see~\cite{2024LohmayerKrausLeyendecker}.

 The syntax deals with systems only in terms of their interfaces, i.e.~their exposed ports.
 Each port has two attributes: The first attribute gives the physical quantity that can be exchanged via the port together with the corresponding state space.
 To rule out ill-defined connections, only ports with the same quantity can be connected.
 The second attribute is of Boolean type and indicates whether power can be exchanged over the port or merely information about system state, as indicated graphically by a solid or a dashed line, respectively.